GageGabaldon/CS386-Team-Project/Deliverables/D7_V&V.md

 ##### User 2 - Anthony
 - On a scale of 1-10 being 10 the greatest, how likely would you play our game in its current version/state

   *It was ok 4 out 10 what was alright but needs more stuff.
-Also would like to see more paths or some other gameplay mechanic.*
+Also, would like to see more paths or some other gameplay mechanic.*
 - On a scale of 1-5 being 5 the greatest, how immersive is the story or plot of the game?

-  *Cloud thing was ok I give it a 4.
+  *Cloud thing was ok.
+I give it a 4.
 It was a lot to look through and I didnt have time to work at it.*
 - Is there any thing you can see right now that we can improve on?
 If so, what?

   *Fix text better text and more divergent paths.
 Color changes based on the story plot.*